-The Oberlin College Writing Associates Program is a free and student-staffed writing tutor service based at Oberlin College.
-Our services include operating a Drop-In Writing Center in Mudd Library, course tutoring, and individual student tutoring upon request, as well as outreach programs into the Oberlin town and community.
+The Oberlin College Writing Associates Program is a free and student-staffed writing tutor service.
+Our services include operating a Drop-In Writing Center in Mudd Center library, course tutoring, and individual student tutoring upon request, as well as outreach programs into the Oberlin town and community.

 Our primary goal is to instill a sense of confidence in Oberlin community members by offering them support and the tools with which to write more successfully.

 Students interested in becoming a writing associate must be a junior or senior and must take the course, Teaching and Tutoring Across the Curriculum.
 This course introduces students to theories and pedagogies of writing, peer tutoring, literacy, and other topics.
 The tutor training course is open to students from any major.
 The Writing Associates Program currently trains 24 tutors each year and is well-respected on campus, both by faculty and students.

 Students interested in enrolling for RHET 401/ENGL 399 must apply for the program.
 Check the schedule of courses, contact the professor of the upcoming course, and request an application.
 The course tends to fill quickly, so be sure to contact the relevant professor well before early registration.